swarmnyc/fulton-android/README.md

 See [wiki/QueryParams](https://github.com/swarmnyc/fulton-android/wiki/QueryParams) for more detail.

 ### Authentication
 FultonApiClient can handle authentication itself.
 Currently, Fulton supports bearer token.
-There are two ways to set the token.
+There are two ways to set the token:

 - Fulton.context.identityManager.token or fultonApiClient.context.identityManager.token
-Put the token on the global context or its own context.
+Put the token on the global context or on its own context.
 For example,

 ``` kotlin
 fun login(username:String, password:String) : Promise<Unit> {